[Crm-sig] Compatibility document V4

 misinterpreted in a way that you have to consider at least only one

-the reduced CRM-compatible form defined in 1.3 should be added at this
+reduced CRM-compatible form defined in 1.3 should be added at this point.

-something.
-This point to a major problem in the whole document: It is
+This point to a major problem in the whole document: It is not clear whether

 "In the context")

-refer to text, "meaning" and "loss of meaning" can be argued about,
+to text, "meaning" and "loss of meaning" can be argued about, but there may